Campaign & Heat Pump FAQs

 -

 Heat pumps are inherently more efficient than furnaces since the pumps simply transfer heat, where a furnace is working to generate heat.
-This means heat pumps require less energy to operate in temperate climates like Whidbey.
+This means heat pumps require less energy to operate in temperate climates, like Whidbey.
 Another advantage of heat pumps is that they can both heat and cool.
 With either system, home insulation is key.
-Ducts are notoriously inefficient as the air will cool (or heat on warm days) as it passes through the ducts, while blowing around dust and other particulates and increasing the risk of mold and mildew.
+Ducts are notoriously inefficient as the air will cool (or heat on warm days) as it passes through the ducts, while blowing around dust and other particulates.

 -